 - Cheaper raw materials substituted

 - Hygiene practices changed

-Fluctuating raw material prices and the demand for lower costs from the end-user both pressure manufacturers to sacrifice ingredient quality, and substitute other materials to meet these demands.
-These can include increased levels of cyanide and inexpensive phthalate plasticizers known to migrate to food and the glove wearer.
+Fluctuating raw material prices and the demand for lower costs from the end-user both, pressure manufacturers to sacrifice ingredient quality and substitute other materials to meet these demands.
+These can include increased levels of cyanide and inexpensive phthalate plasticisers known to migrate to food or patients and the glove wearer.

 One of the many shortcuts common in the low-cost manufacturing of disposable gloves is the reduction of wash-tank clean-out or water quality.
 This leads to a longer build-up of microbes and chemicals on the gloves, which can further affect those wearing gloves and the food handled.

 It, therefore, becomes possible for a glove manufacturer to achieve FDA, Title 21 CFR Part 177 or 510 (k) certifications for a glove, then alter manufacturing practices, hygiene practices and raw material content to save costs.

 To mitigate these risks, it is important companies partner with trustworthy and transparent glove suppliers to improve their food safety or infection control practices.
 Sourcing and supplying single-use gloves and PPE, is not easy and takes years of experience working with suppliers to establish good relationships and quality products.